joelouthan/Theologicus/src/matthew/matthew01-01-06-jesus-christ-is-our-perfection.md

 The worst of the worst.

 But who did Christ come for?
 The righteous?
 The wealthy?
 The healthy?
 The perfect ones?

+>Mark 2:16-17 (CSB) When the scribes who were Pharisees saw that he was eating with sinners and tax collectors, they asked his disciples, “Why does he eat with tax collectors and sinners? ” When Jesus heard this, he told them, “It is not those who are well who need a doctor, but those who are sick.
+I didn’t come to call the righteous, but sinners.”

 No. He came for the sinners, the poor, the sick, and the depraved.